filecoin-project/venus/CONTRIBUTING.md

 corollaries for code reviews:

-  * Unless a reviewee asks for it, **avoid lengthy design discussions in PR reivews**.
+  * Unless a reviewee asks for it, **avoid lengthy design discussions in PR reviews**.
 Design discussions in PRs shouldn't consume a lot of time or be open-ended.
 If it seems like something is going to take more than a few quick iterations or would require sweeping changes, prefer to merge and defer the design discussion to a follow